labermt/CST136SRS03/REPORT.md

 Student Name: Michael Waxman

 Issues: stuck point:
-1. pass the country currency and do the conversion using a template.
+pass the country currency, convert currency to currency,  and do the conversion using a template.

 Notes: